 There’s nothing I love more than hearing the women tell their #OnlyGod stories, and I can’t think of one I’ve enjoyed more than this one–about an incarcerated man and his little girl.

 A Bible Bus and a Prison

-My new friend Stef is part of a smallish country church that is doing big things for God.
-Stef is deeply involved in two of her church’s ministries, and in this story, the two are intertwined.
+My new friend Stef is part of a smallish country church in Indiana that is doing big things for God.
+Stef is deeply involved in two of her church’s ministries, and in this story, those two ministries are intertwined.

 At this point, Stef began to weep.
 It had to be her Lacy!

 Each year, Stef and the other leaders have each of the kids decorate a paper GFS (my husband’s employer!) place mat for one of the prisoners.
 The kids aren’t allowed to put their name or any personal information on the place mats.
 But they decorate with words of blessing, pictures of the cross, and truths about God.

 With over 1200 place mats going to a prison full of men, it was unlikely that this man would receive Lacy’s place mat.
 Yet that’s exactly what happened!

 When he sat down at the table, the place mat before him was exactly as Lacy had described.
 “God Bless” was written across the top and “Jesus Loves You” was written at the bottom, and there was a smiley face in the middle.
 He realized right away that God had not brought him to Kairos that weekend just for the food.
 He said, “I cant believe that God would arrange the place mats just to show me he loved me!”

 God was meeting this man in a very personal way–inviting him to give his life to Jesus.
 And he did!
 But God was also leaning low into the life of a little girl.